 The purpose of JROTC is to:

-The JROTC curriculum is designed to develop student growth in the areas of leadership, personal responsibility, citizen and service.
+JROTC is a four-year coeducational program that is offered as an elective course each trimester.
+The JROTC curriculum is nationally accredited and designed to develop students in the areas of leadership, personal responsibility, citizenship, and service.
 The instructors combine theory and practice to enhance the students' experience.
-The coursework intentionally progresses through grades 9-12 so that students have the opportunity to model, lead, and teach their peers.
-This class meets every other day, pairing with Phy-Ed in 9th grade and Study Hall in grades 10-12.
+The coursework progresses through grades 9-12 so that students have the opportunity to model, lead and teach their peers.
+Four years of JROTC fulfills all CDH health and physical education requirements.

 To find out more about our course options and class details, download the JROTC curriculum.